 These ingredients should not cause concern, though.
 They will add a small portion of carbohydrates, Fiber, vitamins, and minerals.

-Rawbble Pork Recipe Review
+Rawbble Pork Recipe Reviewㅤ

-Rawbble is a new brand in the freeze-dried space, but that does not mean they should be discounted.
+Rawbble, which is owned by Bixbi, is a new brand in the freeze-dried space, but that does not mean they should be discounted.
 They have a particularly large range of recipes that utilize ingredients that many other brands miss.

 One example of this is the above Pork recipe.
 Pork is a meat ingredient that is very rarely used in freeze-dried recipes.

 The ingredients in the recipe are few, with the primary ingredients being Pork, Pork Liver, and Pork Bone.
 While Pork Bone may sound intimidating, it is not to be feared and is a natural part of a dog’s diet.